erickoch3/udacity-cloud-devops-capstone/README.md

 as well as a testing load balancer without a pretty DNS:
 `a00d1e37d2cf14c77a6ce2447da47529-1852105403.us-east-1.elb.amazonaws.com`.

-To test, we simply curl the testing load balancer.
+To test a staged environment, we simply curl the testing load balancer.